Food and beverage to Fiji

 New Zealand produce is widely found in Fiji, especially fruit and vegetables, dairy and meat and wines are also becoming popular.

-An increasing number of Asian products are now in supermarkets, especially in Asian grocery outlets in the country.
+An increasing number of Asian products are now in supermarkets, as well as in Asian grocery outlets in the country.
 Fiji’s labelling laws on food products have forced a number of Asian products to be removed from supermarket shelves.
 These products were not labelled in English and did not show a list of ingredients or use-by-date.

 The 2014 budget changed the duty applicable on food supplements, including essential vitamins and fortifications from 32 to 0 per cent.
 Duty is applicable on imports of fresh produce, dairy products and meats.